The Village of Oak Park is asking all residents to get involved and share thoughts on its equity-centered, community-driven Oak Park Climate Plan.

 - Reserve library space to host your conversation (virtual or in-person)

 Find related books & films for all ages at your library

 Browse and place holds on related titles in the library catalog, in these lists curated by our librarians:

 More on sustainability at the library

-The library's environmental initiatives include our Main Library Green Roof, its two honeybee colonies, and more green features integrated throughout the award-winning Main Library building.
+The library's environmental initiatives include our Main Library Green Roof and more green features integrated throughout the award-winning Main Library building.

 The library also was a partner in the Year of the Butterfly in 2021, a community-wide initiative to support a healthy habitat for butterflies and other pollinators.

 More local organizations to know

 This volunteer group advocates for safe and equitable access to streets in Oak Park that prioritize pedestrians, bicycles, and other non-motorized transport.
 Visit Bike Walk Oak Park »

 The Friends of the Oak Park Conservatory (FOPCON) is a nonprofit 501(c)(3) organization whose mission is to promote interest in the Oak Park Conservatory, offer educational and recreational opportunities, and support projects that benefit the Oak Park Conservatory.
 They also offer plant sales and free Learn and Grow lectures.
 Visit the Friends of the Oak Park Conservatory »